-Warning: this post includes reference to domestic abuse and may trigger strong emotions in you.
-Note: If you are in an emergency situation, please do not hesitate to contact local authorities.
+Warning: This post includes reference to domestic abuse and may trigger strong emotions in you.
+If you are in an emergency situation, please do not hesitate to contact local authorities.

 Very little is more precious to most people than their loved ones.
 Our family and loved ones are supposed to be our strongest systems of support.
 They are supposed to love and encourage us to be our best selves.
 For many people in situations involving domestic abuse, intimate violence, sexual violence, or other forms of abuse, however, the same people whom they hope will love them are also the ones who hurt them.